 Traditionally an early July event, many competitors descend on Tenby to make the most of the unique course layout in preparations for IRONMAN or other long-endurance events they may be taking part in.

-Why not stay in one of our Tenby hot tub cottages for a good soak after all the excitement!
-We also have an excellent range of cottages in Tenby for all your supporters to stay in.
+Why not stay in one of our Tenby hot tub cottages for a good soak after all the excitement?
+We also have an excellent range of cottages for short breaks in Pembrokeshire and cottages in Tenby for all your supporters to stay in.

 Photo credit: TenFoot